 Just fourteen months ago, Javier Alejandro Gonzalez Barrientos was a 15-0 prospect on his way to certain honors in the sport of boxing.

-Fast forward to June 2020, and his life has been tragically cut short at the age of just 21.
+Fast forward to June 2020, and his life has been tragically cut short at just 21.

 Gonzalez, who has eleven knockouts to his name, was being touted as a future world champion at featherweight or super-featherweight.

 The World Boxing Council and its President, Mauricio Sulaimán released a statement on the sad passing this week.

 They said: “Rusito” González, left this world at the age of 21 after bravely fighting against cancer in the lymph nodes.
 He was a great promise and prospect for Mexican boxing.

 “The entire WBC family joins with family and friends of this fine young warrior.
 The sorrow is great, but “Rusito” will never be forgotten.

 Turning pro in late 2015, Alejandro Gonzalez was making solid progress and getting noticed by some of the biggest promoters in the sport.